[−][src]Struct gstreamer_check::harness::Harness

 ) -> Harness

 Creates a new harness.
-Works in the same way as Harness::new_full
+Works in the same way as Harness::new_full, only

 that generic padtemplates are used for the harness src and sinkpads, which